rsm-hcd/AndcultureCode.JavaScript.Quill/README.md

 </script>
 ```

 **NOTE** - This source code relies on several peer dependencies, most of which are not included in this bundled global distribution.
-You will likely want to reference these in your website prior to referencing the `andculture-javascript-core` global package.
+You will likely want to reference these in your website prior to referencing the `andculture-javascript-quill` global package.
 See [test-global-distribution.html](./test-global-distribution.html) for the full list of dependencies.
 Also note that peer dependencies are only required if your code will be executing code paths that utilize any of those peer dependencies.

 ## Documentation